-Included in our consulting services and workshops for agencies working with vulnerable populations, this program helps patrons to navigate grief through the practice of self-compassion, simple presence, meditation, and mindfulness.
-Sessions can be tailored to meet your needs and may include:
+Consulting Services and Workshops are offered for agencies working with vulnerable populations.
+Sessions may be experienced in virtually (on Zoom), at home, hospital, or care facility.
+We teach patrons to navigate grief through the practice of self-compassion, simple presence, meditation, and mindfulness.
+Sessions can be tailored to meet individual or agency needs and may include:

 - practical, self-help techniques to reduce stress and increase emotional well-being in coping with loss